OffchainLabs/arbitrum-token-bridge/README.md

 # arb-token-bridge

-This repository contains the source code for the [Arbitrum bridge](https://bridge.arbitrum.io/) which enables users to deposit their funds from Ethereum mainet to the Arbitrum One.
+This repository contains the source code for the [Arbitrum bridge](https://bridge.arbitrum.io/) which enables users to deposit their funds from Ethereum mainet to Arbitrum One.
 The bridge also enables withdrawls from Arbitrum One back to Ethereum mainnet.

 ## Development